iTaysonLab/jetispot/README.md

 </div>

-## ⚠️ FORK
-I don't want confusions so I'm telling this.
-This repository is just a fork of the one made by [iTaysonLab](https://github.com/iTaysonLab/jetispot) as I say in the credtis.
-At the moment of writing this, the project is kind of abandonated.
-By what I know, the original creator of the app is making an amazing Steam client for Android, Jetisteam.
-I will be adding new features to the app and also fixing bugs.
-If in some day Tayson want to go back to the project, I'll be glad to open a Pull Request to have all my work merged in it's original repository.
-Thanks for your comprehension!

 ## 📣 NOTICE
 Spotify Premium account is **REQUIRED***.
 Offline caching, DRM bypassing or raw file downloading is prohibted by ToS and will NEVER be implemented in Jetispot.
 Don't waste your time trying to request these features.